acend/cilium-basics-training/content/en/docs/02/01/_index.md

 ```
 {{% /onlyWhen %}}

-For all values possible in the Cilium Helm chart, have a look at the [Repository](https://github.com/cilium/cilium/tree/master/install/kubernetes/cilium) or the [Helm Reference](https://docs.cilium.io/en/stable/helm-reference/) in Cilium's documentation.
+For all values possible in the Cilium Helm chart, have a look at the [Repository](https://github.com/cilium/cilium/tree/master/install/kubernetes/cilium) or the [Helm Reference](https://docs.cilium.io/en/stable/helm-reference/) in Cilium's documentation. {{% onlyWhenNot techlab %}} We disable the kubeProxyReplacement because it would cause problems with multiple clusters running on the same kernel in the later chapters.{{% /onlyWhenNot %}}

 and now run again the